R Shiny Dashboard Tutorial: Go From Basic Prototype to Production-Ready App

 Our approach included:

-There’s a lot going on here so I will go over it in more detail on a future post about all of the different things that went into creating this dashboard, but it’s good to remember: no matter the complexity, a true custom solution is always possible!
-What is your favorite package?
-Do you think it’s better to spend more time in custom solutions, or are the standard packages enough for you?
-Add your comments below!
+There’s a lot going on here so I will go over it in more detail in a future post about all of the different things that went into creating this dashboard.
+Still, it’s good to remember: no matter the complexity, a true custom solution is always possible.

 We’ve got you covered: